 Wegovy patients saw 20% reduction in cardiovascular risks, drugmaker says

-Wegovy, one of a new class of drugs used for weight loss, reduced the risk of serious cardiac events such as heart attacks by 20% in overweight and obese adults in a large trial, according to its manufacturer.
+Wegovy, one of a new class of drugs used for weight loss, reduced the risk of heart attacks in overweight adults in a large trial, according to its manufacturer.

 Drugmaker Novo Nordisk on Tuesday reported the results of a new study that tracked more than 17,000 adults over the age of 45 who were overweight or obese and had cardiovascular disease but no history of diabetes.

-The trial showed that once-weekly Wegovy injections cut the likelihood of heart attacks, strokes and cardiovascular deaths among the study's participants by 20%.
-That represents a better result than analysts had expected, and the findings could make a strong case for insurers to cover the new weight-loss drug, despite its high cost, Reuters reported.
+The trial showed that once-weekly Wegovy injections cut the likelihood of serious cardiac events such as heart attacks, strokes and cardiovascular deaths among the study's participants by 20%.
+That represents a better result than analysts had expected, and the findings could make a strong case for insurers to cover the costly weight-loss drug, Reuters reported.

-"The results could improve the willingness to pay for obesity drugs and provide higher incentive to treat obesity at earlier state," noted Henrik Hallengreen Laustsen, an analyst at Jyske Bank, according to Reuters.
+"The results could improve the willingness to pay for obesity drugs and provide higher incentive to treat obesity at earlier state," noted Henrik Hallengreen Laustsen, an analyst at Jyske Bank, speaking to Reuters.

-The trial demonstrates that the medication "has the potential to change how obesity is regarded and treated," Martin Holst Lange, executive vice president for Development at Novo Nordisk, said in the statement.
+The trial demonstrates that the medication "has the potential to change how obesity is regarded and treated," Martin Holst Lange, executive vice president for Development at Novo Nordisk, said in a statement.

 Wegovy clinical trials